- NAME: Andy Warhol

 - DEATH DATE: February 22, 1987

-- EDUCATION: Carnegie Institute (now the Carnegie Museum of Art), Schenley High School, Carnegie Institute for Technology (now Carnegie Mellon University)
+- EDUCATION: Carnegie Institute (Carnegie Museum of Art), Schenley High School, Carnegie Institute for Technology (Carnegie Mellon University)

 - PLACE OF BIRTH: Oakland, Pittsburgh, Pennsylvania